-History:

-Originally the site of a defunct waste water treatment plant which previously served Original Carrollwood.
+History: Originally the site of a defunct wastewater treatment plant which previously served the Original Carrollwood Community.
 The land was acquired by the Carrollwood Recreation District pursuant to a majority vote of the residents in 1992.
 In 2010 an Open Air Pavilion with bathroom was built with other amenities.
 Pavilion maybe reserved for resident events at park.

-Open:

-Daily.
+Open: Daily.
 Sunrise to sunset

-Features:

-- 800 Square Foot Open Pavilion with key access bathroom, 350 square feet storage and servery for events.
-Bathroom, running water and electric
+Features: 800 Square Foot Open Pavilion with key access lavatory, 350 square feet storage and concession area for events.
+Lavatory, running water and electric

-- Fenced, 10 acre park with park benches,
+Fenced, 10 acre park with park benches,

-- Covered shade pavilion; water fountain
+Covered shade pavilion; water fountain

-- Playground equipment for children
+Playground equipment for children

-- · Official sized baseball diamond
+Official sized baseball diamond

-- Paved walking/jogging paths
+Paved walking/jogging paths

-- Fenced dog run
+Fenced dog run

-Parking:

-Across the street at the recreation center
+Parking: Across the street at the Carrollwood Recreation Center

-Parties:

-50 people maximum.
-Reservations made by calling the recreation center.
+Parties: 50 people maximum.
+Reservations made by calling the Recreation Center business office.

-Guests:

-Must be escorted by a resident
+Guests: Must be escorted by a resident

-Rules:

-- Rules are posted on the gate - No league sports or practices without a written lease and insurance, approved by CRD Board. - No scouts or group activities without prior CRD Board Approval. - No motorized vehicles permitted inside the park - No alcohol - Parties should remove their trash and trash bags from the park.
+Rules: Rules are posted on the gate

+No league sports or practices without a written lease and insurance, approved by CRD Board.

-Pets:
+No scouts or group activities without prior CRD Board Approval.

+No motorized vehicles permitted inside the park

+No alcohol

+Parties should remove their trash and trash bags from the park.

-This is the only facility in Original Carrollwood permitting dogs.
+Pets: This is the only facility in the Original Carrollwood Community that permits dogs.
 However, all dogs must remain on a leash, except when inside the dog run.
+Of
-Of course owners are required to clean up after their pets.
-The

-"on leash" rule is a Hillsborough County ordinance and must be observed.
+course owners are required to clean up after their pets.
+The "on leash" rule is a Hillsborough County ordinance and must be observed.
 The CRD Board enforces all dog rules for the health and safety of our residents.
 Warnings will be given in writing to those residents not in compliance; repeat offenders lose their park privileges.